GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_2.md

 - **`mkdir` - make directory**
 - View the help text using `mkdir --help`
-- It is best to only use arguments if you understand the consequences
+- It is best to only use options if you understand the consequences

 Try the commands